Bald Eagle Facts

 of a recent attack by an adult Bald Eagle on an Egyptian goose (probably

 escapee) on the Hudson River at Coxsackie.
-There are 3 pages of pictures
+On the additions

 page the third eagle picture shows a silver band on the right leg